 Unconditioned Stimulus (Food) > Unconditioned Response (Salivate)

-So the dog had learned an association between the bell and the food and a new behavior had been learned.
+So the dog had learned an association between the metronome and the food and a new behavior had been learned.

 Pavlov and his studies of classical conditioning have become famous since his early work between 1890-1930.
 Classical conditioning is “classical” in that it is the first systematic study of basic laws of learning / conditioning.